 Yes, We had severe racial discrimination in the 1930s.
 We can all agree that America was still a very deeply segregated society.
 It was not a good time for a lot of people, especially those of minority backgrounds.
 Especially while being out in the middle of nowhere, trying to build a dam.
 But that does not mean that we need to cover it up.
 Hide from it and say that it did not happen.

 It happened.
 Those were the times we lived in.
-The dog was black and they gave him a name that corresponded with the dog’s color and it reflects the times’ that he lived in.
-Recognize that fact, not hide it!
+The dog was black and they gave him a name that corresponded with the dog’s color and it reflects the times that he lived in.
+We need to recognize that fact, not hide it!

 He is Remembered